kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 40 File System Implementation.md

 ### Block group vs cylinder group
-block group - disk space divided in groups of blocks. contains superblock, bitmap, data blocks, bitmap blocks
+block group - disk space divided in groups of blocks. contains superblock, bitmap, data blocks, bitmap blocks cylinder group - group of cylinders which are a set of tracks on each platter that are the same distance from the center of the drive